 Please refer to the hospital policy concerning the number of visitors.

-For patients aged above 75 or patients who are disabled, a ”Garde Malade “’ or family member will be required to stay with the patient for the entire stay in the clinic.
+For patients aged either aged above 65 or vulnerable, a ”Garde Malade “’ or family member will be required to stay with the patient for the entire stay in the clinic.

 In such cases, it is mandatory for the patient to stay in a single room.